dfds-data/dagcellent/CONTRIBUTING.md

 To preview the documentation locally, you need to start mkdocs server.
 See [Go to Cheat sheet](#cheat-sheet)

+## Stable/User documentation

+The deployment manifests and Dockerfile for the k8s hosted docs site is under `k8s/`

 # Releases
 The project uses semantic versioning.